nashsclay/Compile_Coins_Scripts/README.md

 ```

 The big list of Repos, there are more but start with these.
+Some lines taken from this link

 ```
 sudo apt-get update